 - 1. All riders will be judged using the DRIVE scoring criteria.
 The elements are Difficulty, Risk, Intensity, Variety, and Execution. - 2.
 Three judges will be used to judge each division. - 3.
 All judges must complete judge training. - 4.
 Recordings may or may not be used by judges for review of riders' runs. - 5.
-Judging a competitor's run begins when the competitor enters the course and drops the rope, whichever occurs later, and ends when the rider exits the course on the second pass or uses the final fall allowed under the event's competition format. - 6.
-All Judges for a division need to stay on property for at least 1 hour after judging a division in case the is a question when inputting judges' scores. - 7.
-It is the Judge's responsibility to notify the Chief Judge if they have a conflict of interest in judging an athlete in a division they are scheduled to judge for.
+Judging a competitor's run begins when the competitor enters the course or drops the rope, whichever occurs later, and ends when the rider exits the course on the second pass, or uses the final fall allowed under the event's competition. - 6.
+All Judges for a division need to stay on property for at least 1 hour after judging a division in case the is a question when inputting judges' scores.